Lesson and Drum Practice Pricing Incl GST

 Rudimentary Permutation Method for Drum Set

-In engineering terms, a permutation is a stepwise transformation or pattern:
+In engineering terms, a permutation is a stepwise transformation or pattern, which gradually traverses the entire "set space" semi-mathematically if you like.

 - 8 x single kick patterns (Rock beat 1 is one of these)